t41372/groq-proxy/README.md

-## Groq-Proxy: A reverse engineered API for Groq using NodeJS
+## Groq-Proxy: A reverse-engineered API for Groq using NodeJS
-Turn groq webui into free OpenAI Compatible API.
+Turn [GroqChat webui](https://groq.com) into a free OpenAI Compatible API.
 Super Fast Inference for free

-> :warning: all content in this repository are for experimental purposes
+> :warning: all content in this repository is for experimental purposes

-This program offers free self-hosted API access to groq (which has super fast inference for open source llm like `LLaMA3 70b`, `Mixtral 8x7b`, and some other models) with OpenAI compatible format, so no code changes are needed.
+This program offers free self-hosted API access to Groq (which has super fast inference for open source LLM like `LLaMA3 70b`, `Mixtral 8x7b`, and some other models) with OpenAI compatible format.
+Just reset the endpoint.

 ### Implemented
-- Sign in to groq account
+- Sign in to the groq account
-- Verify Sign in
+- Verify Sign-in
 - Query LLM
 - Start to transition from puppeteer emulation to direct api calls
 - Text Completion with Role/System prompt settings ~~但我这个要怎么设role啊... 还是要抓包吗...
 (2024.04.21: 是的, 要抓包) (2024.04.22: 报告，抓好了)~~